 The Coal Liabilities Unit6 deals with potential new liabilities arising from injuries or illness following employment by British Coal and its predecessors.
 It oversaw the administration of the two compensation schemes, one for chronic obstructive pulmonary disease and one for vibration white finger.
-Claims handling agreements were negotiated for the two schemes which included information on how claims
+Claims handling

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.